The Washington Conservation Commission is undertaking the preservation of Historic New Preston Falls.

-The Lake Waramaug Association is a membership organization founded in 1917, whose mission is to preserve Lake Waramaug and its environs as a public recreational area and to promote the safety, health and enjoyment of those who use the Lake.
+The Lake Waramaug Association is a membership organization whose mission is to preserve Lake Waramaug and its environs as a public recreational area and to promote the safety, health and enjoyment of those who use the Lake.
 Lake Waramaug is located in northwestern Connecticut with borders in the towns of Washington, Warren and Kent.

 To this end, the Association is concerned with all matters relating to: